-After spending a couple days in the frenzy of Fes, we made our way over winding roads though the Atlas Mountains towards the Sahara Desert.
-Due to the time it takes to navigate through the mountains and small villages, it isn’t possible to make the trip from Fes to the Sahara Desert in one day.
+After spending a couple of days in the frenzy of Fes, we made our way over winding roads through the Atlas Mountains towards the Sahara Desert.
+Due to the time, it takes to navigate through the mountains and small villages, it isn’t possible to make the trip from Fes to the Sahara Desert in one day.

 This gave us a chance to stay in the charming Berber village of Midelt that is located smack dab between the middle and high Atlas Mountains.
 The town itself is a small oasis amidst the hot dry weather that comes through the area, especially in the summer.

 Midelt, Morocco: Off the Beaten Track

 Carry the right camera gear to get great photos!
 Check out our Ultimate Travel Photography Gear List

 Unlike the cities on the coastal side, Midelt’s population is mostly Berber and the residents speak a central Atlas dialect that is different than the Arabic you will find in the big cities.

 Being a new city, the residents of Midelt can easily trace their lineage to the nomads that first came to this area.
 The village operates in a traditional way catering to year-round residents and nomadic people alike.

 Our hike started from the doorstep of our hotel and led us through some of the back alleyways out into the farmlands that surrounded us.
 The first thing I couldn’t help but notice was just how much cooler it was when we passed under some of the tightly planted palm trees.